Choosing the right lumber for a dog house

-For the frame of the roof it is similar.
+For the frame of the roof, it is similar.
 Exterior 2x4ís and plywood.
 Shingles can be the actual roofing material, and just a few are very cheap to buy.
-You may even have them laying around from the previous roof you had added onto your home.
+You may even have them laying around from the previous roof you had added to your home.

 Advanced Wood Products: Do's And Don't's

 Of course, your modern home improvement center is stuffed to bursting with technologically-advanced building materials, and that includes treated and engineered wood products.
 You need to exercise some caution before choosing to go the high-tech route in your lumber selections, though.

 Engineered wood (typically composed of lumber scraps fused together with resins or other adhesives) can be harmful.
 Some brands are completely safe, but others may contain chemical additives.
 Ask the specialists at your local hardware store about the chemical content of a given piece of engineered lumber or research it online.
 It may be worth the trouble to do this homework because engineered wood siding is some of the toughest, longest-lasting materials available to you.

 Obviously building a long-lasting dog house is going to require a little bit of craftsmanship on your part.
 Even the most talented carpenter can't produce great results without reliable raw materials, though.
 Take the time to select your lumber carefully and you should end up with a doghouse that serves your pet faithfully throughout its lifespan.

 Image By Dogwizz - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=33461699